If you have lost trust money/property due to dishonesty or fraud by a lawyer, you may be eligible to claim back that money from our Fidelity Fund.

 We will consider your compensation claim and make a decision if it should be paid in full, partly paid or not paid, we will explain our reasons why.

 Common reasons for not paying a claim include:

-- the money which is the subject of your claim is not trust money (e.g. because it falls within one of the categories listed under “what claims are not accepted”)
+- the money you claimed is not trust money (e.g. because it falls within one of the categories listed under 'What claims are not accepted?')

 - there is no evidence the lawyer acted dishonestly (e.g. because they made a mistake, or because it cannot be shown what you told them to do with the money)

 - you were involved in the act or omission which gave rise to the claim

 - the circumstances surrounding the transaction with the law practice were illegal and you were aware, or should have known that the activity was illegal

 - you were aware that thorough or detailed records of the transaction were not maintained or where destroyed, or